 The Stories on Values Competition 2017

-The distinguished judges for this year's competition all have amazing records as innovative headteachers and champions of values literacy and holistic education: Professor Dame Alison Peacock, Lisa Croke and Viv Grant.
+We are extremely grateful to our judges all of whom have amazing records as innovative headteachers and champions of values literacy and holistic education: Professor Dame Alison Peacock, Lisa Croke and Viv Grant.

 2016 Book of Stories on Values by children for children

 We gathered together 40 wonderful stories from the 2016 competition and many beautiful illustrations and drawings and have printed them in a book.
 Do click here to download the PDF version free of charge.
 (Hard copies are available in the UK for £8 (including packaging & postage) - just send your request to firstname.lastname@example.org.)